-New England seafood chowder: Hearty, creamy, chocked full with lobster, shrimp, scallops, and clams, and made completely from scratch in about 1 hour!
+New England seafood chowder: Hearty, creamy, chocked full with lobster, shrimp, scallops, and clams, and made completely from scratch in around 1 hour!

 This time in September always throws me for a loop.

 Here in Connecticut, we typically get a few really warm days (80s) and lots of mild days (60s and 70s) that start and end on the chilly side (anywhere from the high 30s to mid 50s).
 Dressing for this crazy weather is a major PIA and planning a menu is even more difficult.